ssmirr/appdev-chapters/float.md

 # Float

 Ruby calls decimal numbers `Float`s.
-To create a `Float` rather than an `Integer`, just make sure to use a decimal point:
+To create a `Float` rather than an `Integer`, just make sure to include a decimal point:

 ```ruby
 5.class # => Integer